THE YOUNG BACH

 DAY 3, EISENACH – GOTHA, 40 KM

-In the morning we take a tour around the city where Johann Sebastian Bach was born and visit the Bachhaus Eisenach.
-Explore the original places, streets and alleys where young Bach grew up.
-We depart from Eisenach and cycle along the Hörsel, passing through the gentle rises and falls of the mythical Hörsel hills until we reach Gotha.
+In the morning, we visit the Bachhaus Eisenach.
+In the afternoon we depart from Eisenach and cycle along the Hörsel, passing through the gentle rises and falls of the mythical Hörsel hills until we reach Gotha.
 Here we stay at the foot of the castle-mountain of Friedenstein Castle.

 DAY 4, GOTHA – WECHMAR – OHRDRUF 20 KM

-Upon arrival in Gotha, we visit Friedenstein Castle, where we will see the castle´s chapel and the world´s oldest baroque theatre, the Ekhof Theatre, with its original stage machinery.
+In Gotha we visit Friedenstein Castle, where we will see the castle´s chapel and the world´s oldest baroque theatre, the Ekhof Theatre, with its original stage machinery.
 We continue the trail towards Wechmar, the Bachs’ place of origin.
 There we visit the ancestral home of the Bachs, housing the largest family tree of the musicians’ family as well as the original mill, formerly owned by great-grandfather Veit Bach.
 In the afternoon, we bike the short distance to Ohrdruf, and stay overnight in a hotel right next to the grounds of Ehrenstein Castle.

 DAY 5, OHRDRUF – ARNSTADT, 25 KM

 Today we explore Ehrenstein Castle and the idyllic village of Ohrdruf.
 Bach stayed here as a pupil with his elder brother.
 A unique highlight is the preserved library within the tower of Michaelis Church which holds hymnbooks and books of sermons dating back to Bach’s time.

 We briefly stop in the Thuringian forest and reach Arnstadt in the early afternoon.
 Following Bach’s footsteps, we walk around the historic city center and then make our way towards Bachhaus Arnstadt and the Bach Church to hear organ music and an introduction to the history of the building.